mdn/temp-processes/issues.md

 - You can open an issue and [fix it yourself](#fixing_issues_yourself).

-### Creating an issue task tracker
+### Creating a task list issue

-If the issue you're opening is not to report a bug but to perform a series of tasks, you can create the issue as a tracker.
+If the issue you're opening is not to report a bug but to perform a series of tasks, you can create the issue as a [task list](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists).
 Explain the context or reason for performing the tasks in the description.
 Ensure that you list all the actionable tasks as a checklist.